JoseSanzMartin/fifaPlayersJose/README.md

 Interceptor: Creation of a interceptor that could manage http errors

+## Navigation:

+I have decided to implement breadcrumb and back button for usability reasons.
+I consider that depending on the user's profile, it is possible that the person does not know how to use the breadcrumb.
+This way there could be two options to navigate between pages

 ## Design

 I have used mobile first design and mixxins to reuse css code.